 Topic 2.2.
 Potential targets for therapies

-This chapter of the Clinical Management Guidelines for Friedreich Ataxia and the recommendations and best practice statements contained herein were endorsed by the authors and the Friedreich Ataxia Guidelines Panel in 2022.
+The original version of this chapter of the Clinical Management Guidelines for Friedreich Ataxia and the recommendations and best practice statements contained herein were endorsed by the authors and the Friedreich Ataxia Guidelines Panel in 2022.
+This chapter was updated in November 2024, including a new recommendation on the use of omaveloxolone that was endorsed by the authors and the Guidelines Panel.

 Topic Contents